 Reincarnation is a persistent and popular lie, for it promises a kind of immortality in the flesh.
 The mutant version of metempsychosis, or reincarnation, became increasingly popular in the Western world from the time of Madame Blavatsky’s Theosophical Society and onwards.
 Even Greek scholars dispute that Plato, who wrote about it, accepted the doctrine as it has come to be understood.
 Hindu scholars assert that reincarnationism has never been a part of Hindu doctrine.

 Sapphire 8.
 ‘Spiritual Evolution’.

-Cosmic pretension concerning impersonal evolution was a failing of 20th century occultists—for thereby they succumbed to megalomania.
+Cosmic pretension concerning impersonal evolution was a failing of twentieth century occultists—for thereby they succumbed to megalomania.
 To imagine that Thelema—as a religion—might supersede the existing world religions and put everything to rights is plainly absurd.
-The world religions were all propagated, without exception, in the vain hope of unifying people and cultures.
-Such attempts at unification have always succeeded only in creating more human misery and suffering through division and conflict.
-The Utopian idealism of the early twentieth century soon collapsed into Dystopia, a state of affairs now bolstered and perpetuated by the vast expansion of technological dependency.
+Such attempts at unification based on uniformity have always succeeded only in creating more human misery and suffering through division and conflict.

 Sapphire 9.
 ‘You create your own reality’.

 Source: Schopenhauer, The World as Will and Representation (1818).